Determining Your Employment Needs

 Short-term Training: Funding options are available for those who are unemployed (or in some cases underemployed) and would like to complete short-term training, such as First Aid/CPR, Food Safe or World Host.
 Options are also available for those wanting to upgrade their high school.

-EI-attached Individuals: EI attachment means you’re currently on EI or have been in the last 3 years (or 5 years for maternity).
+EI-attached Individuals: EI attachment means you’re currently on EI or have been in the last 5 years.
 For those who are eligible, the federal government has a program that can cover training costs and provide supports while attending post-secondary school.
 Job seekers may be eligible for a wage subsidy that covers about 50% of wages for the duration of training at a new job.

 Non-EI-attached Individuals: KES offers various employment programs for adults, women and older workers.
 Participants are paid for attendance and can obtain short-term certificate training.
 Participants learn valuable employment, life and computer skills and each of these programs offers a wage subsidy after completion.
-The next intake for these programs is the beginning of April 2011.
+Check with KES for the next intake for these programs.

 Persons with Disabilities/Barriers: For those struggling with a disability or barriers, KES has programs that can assist with supports, training and finding employment or volunteer opportunities in the community.